CausesBy Mayo Clinic staff

 - Changes in routine.
 Any changes in your child's routine — such as travel, hot weather or stress — can affect bowel function.
 Children are also more likely to experience constipation when they first start school outside of the home.

 - Medications.
-Certain antacids, antidepressants and various other drugs can contribute to constipation.
+Certain antidepressants and various other drugs can contribute to constipation.

 - Cow's milk allergy.
-An allergy to cow's milk or drinking too much cow's milk sometimes leads to constipation.
+An allergy to cow's milk or consuming too many dairy products (cheese and cow's milk) sometimes leads to constipation.

 - Family history.
 Children who have family members that have experienced constipation are more likely to develop constipation.
 This may be due to shared genetic or environmental factors.

 - Medical conditions.
-Rarely, constipation in children indicates an anatomic malformation, a metabolic or gastrointestinal problem, or another underlying condition.
+Rarely, constipation in children indicates an anatomic malformation, a metabolic or digestive system problem, or another underlying condition.